SushantMuneshwar/SMS_Spam_Detection/README.md

 Unlike knowledge engineering approach, In machine learning, no rule is required to be specified, rather a set of training samples which are pre-classified email messages are provided.
 A particular machine learning algorithm is then used to learn the classification rules from these email messages.
 Several studies have been carried out on machine learning techniques and many of these algorithms are being applied in the field of email spam filtering.
 Examples of such algorithms include Deep Learning, Naïve Bayes, Support Vector Machines, Neural Networks, K-Nearest Neighbour, Rough sets, and Random Forests.

+To effectively handle the threat posed by email spams, leading email providers such as Gmail, Yahoo mail and Outlook have employed the combination of different machine learning (ML) techniques such as Neural Networks,  in its spam filters.
+Since machine learning have the capacity to adapt to varying conditions, Gmail and Yahoo mail spam filters do more than just checking junk emails using pre-existing rules.
+They generate new rules themselves based on what they have learnt as they continue in their spam filtering operation.